-Enjoy American History
+17. Enjoy American History

 Enjoy a traditional shepherd’s pie and some U.S. colonial history at the Green Dragon Tavern & Museum.

-Take an Electric Bike Tour
+19. Take an Electric Bike Tour

 Take an electric bike tour through the village with Pedego Electric Bike Rental.
-These electric bikes allow you to pedal put in as much pedaling effort as you like.
+These electric bikes allow you to put in as much pedaling effort as you like.

-Book a Food Tour
+20. Book a Food Tour

-Take a bite out of Carlsbad’s culinary best on a Food Tour where you’ll visit 7-8 eateries while learning insight about the architectural details and history of the village area.
+Take a bite out of Carlsbad’s culinary best on a food tour where you’ll visit 7-8 eateries while learning insight about the architectural details and history of the village area.

 22. Race Go Karts

 Yes, the largest indoor karting facility on the West Coast is at K1 Speed Go Kart Track.
 Adults and junior drivers (must be 48″ tall) can rev up an Italian electric Pro Kart (zero emissions).

-Take a glimpse at what life was like in the late 19th century at the Magee House, one of Carlsbad’s oldest structures and roam its historic walls and surrounding rose gardens.
+Take a glimpse at what life was like in the late 19th century at the Magee House, one of Carlsbad’s oldest structures, and roam its historic walls and surrounding rose gardens.